rpfk/python-kafka-producer/readme.md

 # Example Kafka Producer

 An easy way to produce dummy messages on Kafka using a Docker container.
+The container can also be found on the Docker Hub [rpfk/python-kafka-producer](https://hub.docker.com/r/rpfk/python-kafka-producer/).

 ## Kafka Settings